 - Apply the Building Envelope Thermal Bridging Guide methodology to account for the impact of the design envelope for a high performance commercial building

-D. A Pattern Language for Passive House
+D. SOLD OUT A Pattern Language for Highrise Passive House Facades

 1. A Short History of Passive House and Net-Zero for High-Rise buildings